project-aries/docker-java-shaded/README.md

 If a new release of `docker-java` happens that I miss, and you'd like a new version of this library spun up based on it, just open an ISSUE and ask.

+If a security vulnerability arises, and an internal dependency needs to be bumped, and assuming the `docker-java` can't be easily updated, then just open an ISSUE and note the library and we can spin a new point release to accommadate you and the greater community.

 ## Latest Release

 Can be sourced from jcenter like so: